mahesh-panchal/nextflow-novice/_episodes/04-channels.md

 keypoints:
 - "Channels pass data into and out of processes."
 - "There are two types of channel, queue and value channels."
+- "Each channel must have it's own input channel."
 - "Channels can be manipulated using channel operators."
 ---